Download the notebook here! Interactive online version: colab

 min_units = kwargs.get("min_units", 1)

-unique_products = list(set(record["product_id"] for record in metrics))
+unique_products = sorted(set(record["product_id"] for record in metrics))

 n_enriched = int(len(unique_products) * enrichment_fraction)